mathetake/mathetake.github.io/index.md

 ## About

 Takeshi Yoneda is a Japanese software engineer working in Tokyo.
-I was a graduate student at Department of Mathematics at Osaka University and doing research on pure mathematics in the field of differential complex geometry.
+He was a graduate student at Department of Mathematics at Osaka University and doing research on pure mathematics in the field of differential complex geometry.
 Then I started working as a machine learning engineer at Gunosy Inc. Now he is in charge of every engineering problems with related to recommendation systems.
 For example, these includes high performance server side implementation,